awl-techniek/AWL-Citrix-Storefront/src/AWL.Citrix.Reciever.Web/README.md

 2. The [Citrix Service]should be running and accessible for the StoreFront server
 3. Copy all the files from `dist/` to the StoreFront server on `C:\inetpub\wwwroot\Citrix\<storename>Web\custom`

-## Building from Source
+## Building from Source for Production

 [Node.js](https://nodejs.org/) is required to build and bundle the custom CSS and JavaScript.
 After installing the `npm` package manager should be available in your system/user path.
 Run `npm install` from the AWL Citrix Reciever Web directory to install the required (dev) dependencies.

+You can build and bundle the source files by running `npm run build --env production` or you can automatically build the files on change by running `npm run watch`.
+All the build scripts can be found in the `package.json` file.
+This will use the `config\production.config.js` configuration file.

+## Building from Source for Development

 You can build and bundle the source files by running `npm run build` or you can automatically build the files on change by running `npm run watch`.
-All the build scripts can be found in the `package.json` file.
+This will use the `config\development.config.js` configuration file.

 ## Configuration